apache/logging-log4cxx/src/site/markdown/qt-support.md

 \example MyApp-qt.cpp
 This file is an example of how to configure Log4cxx in a Qt application.

+\example com/foo/config-qt.h
+This header file is for Log4cxx configuration in a Qt application.

 \example com/foo/config-qt.cpp
 This file is an example of how to use the Qt event loop to monitor the Log4cxx configuration file.